-Benzoyl Peroxide is an antiseptic chemical compound used to treat acne at the surface level of the skin.
+Benzoyl Peroxide is an antiseptic chemical compound used to treat acne, cuts, and minor infections at the surface level of the skin.
 Benzoyl peroxide works by clearing any bacteria off your skin, preventing it from clogging the pores and turning into pimples.

 Benzoyl peroxide also helps unclog blocked pores, and is often cited as an effective acne-clearing ingredient.
 You can find benzoyl peroxide present in many anti-acne face washes and cleansers.
 Benzoyl peroxide is also known as Panoxyl, so keep that in mind when you’re scanning product labels.

 Because of the way in which panoxyl (or benzoyl peroxide) increases skin turnover, it’s totally normal to experience some purging in the first four-six weeks of using a new product.
 Other active ingredients such as salicylic acid and tretinoin can also cause skin purging, so make sure to scan the labels if you’re dealing with an unexpected breakout.